The SCWR it is not open to the public. As a wildlife refuge, the SCWR must be protected from trampling, erosion, and other wildlife disturbances.

 - The site’s perennial creek is documented in the U.S. Fish & Wildlife National Wetlands Inventory.

-We are still accepting tax-deductible donations to fund the continuing operation of Open Space Sausalito, and the upkeep and improvement of Lincoln-Butte Wildlife Preserve.
+We are still accepting tax-deductible donations to fund the continuing operation of Open Space Sausalito, and the upkeep and improvement of the Saucelito Creek Wildlife Refuge.
 Open Space Sausalito will send donors a receipt for their taxes within 30 days.

 Checks can be made to “Open Space Sausalito” and mailed to: